 Kombucha’s main claim to fame is its concentration of detoxifying, gut-healthy probiotics, which are valued as part of a holistic lifestyle.
 The idea is this: since so many of our internal systems are interconnected, taking care of one (in this case, your gut) will have body-wide health benefits.
 And one of those benefits can be improved clarity in your skin!

 But that’s not all that kombucha can do.
 Because it is fermented from antioxidant-rich green and black teas, kombucha packs many antioxidants of its own.
 So it can help protect your complexion and prevent premature aging.

 So, what’s the best way to work these teas into your routine?

 Once you’ve found the right tea for you, we encourage you to drink at least a cup a day.
-Or, if you’ve become a die hard tea enthusiast, 3-5 cups a day will really up your game!
+Or, if you’ve become a die-hard tea enthusiast, 3-5 cups a day will up your game!
 Consider making an entire pot of tea at once to encourage yourself to drink more.

 And there you have it!
 18 gorgeous clear skin teas, with different flavors and benefits to suit any of your needs.
-Expand your tea-rizons, try a few new brews, and find your perfect match!
-Xx
+Expand your tea horizons, try a few new brews, and find your perfect match!

 Now the drinks are covered.
 But what are the best foods to pair with your new favorite tea?
 Create your perfect clear-skin diet with the 99 Best Foods for Clear Skin.